Research Grants FAQ's

 Who may apply for these grants?

-We welcome applications from individual researchers as well as from all types of organizations and institutions, including both non-profit and for-profit entities.
-Multiple organizations may apply jointly, but one must be named as the principal organization and others will have a subcontract relationship with that organization.
-There is no limit on the number of project ideas that may be submitted by a given researcher, organization or academic department.
+We welcome applications from individual researchers as well as from all types of organizations and institutions, including both nonprofit and for-profit entities.
+Multiple organizations may apply jointly, but one must be named as the principal organization, and others will have a subcontract relationship with that organization.
+There is no limit on the number of project ideas that may be submitted by a given researcher, organization, or academic department.

 What timeframe is expected for the funded studies?

 Applications will be judged on their potential to produce timely results.
 Projects that can be completed within one year are preferred, but studies requiring a longer timeframe may be proposed.
 Applicants with longer-term studies should consider the feasibility of organizing their work so as to yield interim findings and products that will maximize study impact.
-Projects would normally begin in January 2025 unless there is a reason to delay the start (e.g., availability of data or key personnel).
+Projects would normally begin in January 2026 unless there is a reason to delay the start (e.g., availability of data or key personnel).
 We understand that an extensive period of peer review and revisions is expected prior to final publication in academic journals.
 Submission of grant manuscripts to journals to initiate this peer review process is sufficient to mark the end of the grant’s active performance period.

 What is the application process and timeline?